GUIDE TO THE RIVER ORCHY

 GRADING: Grades 3-5.

-Easan Dubha (grade 5) - you don't want to miss this one, it's a sharp 3-4 metre drop with a choice of routes.
+Easan Dubha (grade 5): you don't want to miss this one, it's a sharp 3-4 metre drop with a choice of routes.
 Figure a route out for yourself, but be aware that the river left channel has a hidden ledge at the bottom, which serves to make the stopper there very grabby.
 This fall was the site of a major rafting tragedy some years ago, with multiple drownings...respect it in high water particularly.
+Be aware that this rapid feeds directly into...

-'The End of Civilisation' rapid.
-Who comes up with these names?
+End of Civilisation (grade 4): Who comes up with these names?
 Do they serve any useful purpose?
 Decide for yourself.
 This rapid is quite long and feeds towards the river left side with various potential playspots if you get the breakouts.
+It is very easy to paddle into this without the chance to stop as the rapid is not obvious from above and there are few eddies.

-Eas a' Chathaidh (Grade 5) - you WILL want to get out and look at this dangerous fall, I didn't bother inspecting last time and got deservedly caned.
+Eas a' Chathaidh (Grade 5): you WILL want to get out and look at this dangerous fall, I didn't bother inspecting last time and got deservedly caned.
+The lead in can be recognised when you go over a sloping weir-like drop into a pool.
+Get out here before you go around the left hand bend.
+There are eddies after this, but they are fairly small.
+There is a new path on the left so inspection and portage are easy.
 It's a choice of a river right 4 metre drop or a river left channel leading over a small drop onto a twisting ramp.
-I've never personally been near the right-hand route, but the left-hand route is enjoyable...if you get it right.
-Apparently there is a route in the centre in very high water, I haven't seen this.
+The left-hand route is enjoyable...if you get it right.
+The right side is rarely run and has a monstrous towback in higher water.
+Apparently there is a route in the centre in very high water!

 A little way below Eas a' Chathaidh is a river left hole which is perhaps the best playspot on the river.
 Thomas Downie (Dec 2003)...'The playhole after Eas a' Chathaidh is (suprisingly) extremely retentitive at higher flows (2+ on the gauge) and can hold you for a long time.
 It take a lot of effort to get out.
 It can also recirculate swimmers.'

-You probably want to get out at the road (river left) here as the next rapid is the ludicrously dangerous Eas Urchaidh, the Falls of Orchy.
-The Falls of Orchy should appeal only to people with something pointless to prove to themselves..?
-Let us know if this is indeed you, I guess it'd be interesting to hear about.
-Having said this, apparently there IS a less dangerous chicken-chute.
+You will want to get out at the road (river left) here as the next rapid is the ludicrously dangerous Eas Urchaidh, the Falls of Orchy.
+The Falls of Orchy have been run on occasion in very high water when the line cleans up marginally to grade 5+.
 There is also a good easier section carrying on below the Falls of Orchy.

 OTHER NOTES: Ron Cameron offers the following advice on the names of the falls, intended for those living south of the border...!
 'Lots of people have trouble with the Gaelic names for the falls.
 Here are some very rough phonetics.